 The monthly cost of cat food depends on the quality of the food and the amount of your cat needs to eat.
 From premium to cheap, you can adjust the budget you spend on purchasing cat food.
 Common cheap dry foods (not exceeding 2kg) found in the market cost around RM 4.50 – RM 22 per pack.
 If you are looking for a premium, high quality food for your best furry companion, it usually costs around RM 14 – RM 90 per pack (not exceeding 2.5kg).
 Keep in mind that buying the cheapest pet food doesn’t mean that you are able to save money on cost of owning a cat – sometimes it means more medical bills later on.
 However, expensive doesn’t always equal better.
 All you need to do is choosing the best food which is best suited to your cat’s lifestyle, health conditions and age.

 On the other hand, how much a cat needs to eat depends on a variety of factors such as weight and health conditions.
-An adult cat generally consume 1 – 2.5kg dry food per month.
-For those cat owners who are feeding their cats mixed diet or wet food, they may need to spend RM 1.40 – RM 7 to buy one unit of canned wet food which is not exceeding 400g, from cheap to premium.
+An adult cat generally consume 1.5 – 3kg dry food per month.

 Basic medical costs include spaying/neutering and vaccination.
 Spaying a cat costs around RM 80 – RM 200, depends on you are taking your cat to government vet or private clinic.
 If you are looking for a low cost spay/ neuter program, you can approach SPCA.

 Vaccination costs RM 40 – RM 80.
 A kitten usually receives 3 separate vaccinations for the first time and annual booster is needed for every following year.
 The common core vaccinations are FVRCP and FELV.